Important

 [alt_names]

-DNS.1 = quay-server.example.com
+DNS.1 = <quay-server.example.com>

 IP.1 = 192.168.1.112

-5. Use the configuration file to generate the certificate ssl.cert:
+8. Use the configuration file to generate the certificate ssl.cert:

 $ openssl x509 -req -in ssl.csr -CA rootCA.pem -CAkey rootCA.key -CAcreateserial -out ssl.cert -days 356 -extensions v3_req -extfile openssl.cnf

-Configuring SSL/TLS using the Project Quay UI
+Configuring SSL/TLS for standalone Project Quay deployments

-Configuring SSL using the command line interface
+Configuring custom SSL/TLS certificates by using the command line interface

 Prerequisites